What is pricing?

 Pricing is the act of placing a value on a business product or service.
 Setting the right prices for your products is a balancing act.
 A low price isn’t always ideal, as the product might see a healthy stream of sales without turning any profit.

 Similarly, when a product has a high price, a retailer may see fewer sales and “price out” more budget-conscious customers, losing market positioning.

-Ultimately, every small business will have to do their homework.
-Retailers have to consider factors like production and business costs, consumer trends, revenue goals, and competitor pricing.
+Ultimately, every small business will have to do its homework.
+Retailers have to consider factors like cost of production, consumer trends, revenue goals, funding options, and competitor product pricing.
 Even then, setting a price for a new product, or even an existing product line, isn’t just pure math.
 In fact, that may be the most straightforward step of the process.

 That’s because numbers behave in a logical way.
 Humans, on the other hand—well, we can be way more complex.
 Yes, you need to do the math.
 But you also need to take a second step that goes beyond hard data and number crunching.